chriskuehl/fluffy/README.md

 ### What is fluffy?

-fluffy is a Django-based web application that allows you to upload arbitrary fikes to the web.
+fluffy is a Flask-based web application that allows you to upload arbitrary fikes to the web.
 Once you upload the files, you get a link to the file which you can share.